daniel-grabczewski/daniel-grabczewski.github.io/_projects/bargain-alert.md

     your day, this app will seamlessly fit into your busy lifestyle.

     '
-  image: /assets/images/bargain-hunter-project/notification-page.svg
+  image: /assets/images/bargain-alert-project/notification-page.svg
-  caption: Design for Bargain Hunter's listing notifications page
+  caption: Design for Bargain Alert's listing notifications page
 - title: Exclusive features not found on TradeMe
   use_bullet_points: 'true'
   description: 'Bargain Alert offers a host of unique and advanced features that go